 When I first began my foray into the world of Bullet Journaling, I did what any sane person would do.
 I became obsessive about my new hobby and spent hours on Instagram ogling inspiration.
-This was my first introduction into the world of hand-lettering.
+This was my first introduction into the world of hand-lettering and brush lettering.
 As much as I admired the beautiful work I was seeing – I considered it out of my reach.
 These must be professionals, they must practice all day, they must spend a fortune on supplies, etc. But today I’m here to tell you, it’s not true!

 Yes, of course, there are the professionals out there and practice does make perfect.
 But as I timidly began to give it a try, I realized it’s not nearly as hard as it seems.
-In fact, some of the most beautiful hand-lettering is well within the reach of a beginner!
+In fact, some of the most beautiful brush lettering is well within the reach of a beginner!

 Today I’m going to guide you, step by step, thru some beautiful lettering projects.
 It’s fun, it’s easy, and you can do it!
 Let’s get started!